 2. Using an inappropriate cleaner

 Using any cleaning product that is not recommended to be used on quartz countertops will cause lasting stains.
 Avoid both acidic and alkaline cleaners as these will break down the bonds between resin and quartz and permanently damage the surface.
 Harsh, acidic cleaners like lemon, lime, and vinegar will weaken the sealant of the countertops’ surface over time and will make the surface more prone to staining.

 There are cleaners that are safe to use for cleaning quartz countertops but using dish soaps, antibacterial soaps or hand soaps mixed with water is enough to keep your countertops clean and beautiful.
 You can use this soap and water mixture for the daily cleanup of your quartz and it will be just as effective as any quartz cleaner in the market.

 3. Using abrasive brushing pads

 Do not use cleaning pads that are in any way abrasive to wipe your countertop because this may cause small scratches on the surface.
-These small scratches are not noticeable but they will cause your countertops to lose its shine and luster.
-Using a microfiber cloth in cleaning quartz is recommended by experts because this type of cloth is soft, highly absorbent and doesn’t leave any water marks.
+These small scratches are not noticeable but they will cause your countertops to lose their shine and luster.
+Using a microfiber cloth in cleaning quartz is recommended by experts because this type of cloth is soft, highly absorbent, and doesn’t leave any watermarks.